mogallagher/UPF-FATE-2026/upf-evaluation.md

 * the author name(s) and e-mail(s), and
 * the date in which the report was completed.

-All notebooks should end with your signature to the following statement:
+All notebooks should end with your signature (printed name) to the following statement:

 > **I hereby declare that, except for the code provided by the course instructors, all of my code, report, and figures were produced by myself.**